 “Most children don’t know that we get turtles in our cool seas, and that they come here to eat jellyfish,” said Andy, “So when I explain that these turtles sometimes eat floating plastic bags by mistake, which can block their guts and starve the turtles to death, they suddenly realise how important it is to dispose of their litter responsibly.”

 The MCS Cool Seas Roadshow has been touring since 2006 and in that time has presented to tens of thousands of children and adults at schools and public events throughout the UK and Ireland.
+This project stopped by the end of 2013.
+Since then, new educational initiatives by MCS have been developed.

 The Roadshow also leaves a suite of learning materials with all participating schools.
 Each child receives a free Cool Seas Activity Book, each class receives a Cool Seas Poster and each school receives a collection of Save Our Seas Foundation (SOSF) books, with more information, games and curriculum-linked activities on the Cool Seas web pages.